condron/es-workshop/README.md

 }
 ```

-**Note** how we've added an `_id` to use in order to identify the _stream id_ for an event instance, followed by the DTO data for the event.
+**Note** that we've added an `_id` to use in order to identify the _stream id_ for an event instance, followed by the DTO data for the event.
 Its as simple as that.
-You may want to consider more complex meta data, but the approach would be the same.
+You may want to consider more complex meta data, but the approach would be the same. _(We may also consider upgrading the framework to include the meta data for events as well)_

-The handler boilerplate looks like this
+The handler boilerplate looks like this...

 ```
 // cqrs/events/handler/todo-item-added-handler.ts